harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 **Note**: These are just suggestions.
 If you choose to do less frequent injections you may be more susceptible to side effects due to fluctuations in blood levels.
 If you wish to inject more frequently, regardless of ester, then it is perfectly fine; it will only help blood levels be more stable.

-Some injectable AAS have no ester, such as the various suspensions &amp; bases, such as Injectable Anadrol, Injectable Winstrol, Trenbolone No Ester (TrNE) or Testosterone No Ester (TNE).
+Some injectable AAS have no ester, such as the various suspensions & bases, such as Injectable Anadrol, Injectable Winstrol, Trenbolone No Ester (TrNE) or Testosterone No Ester (TNE).
 These compounds are typically injected 30 to 90 minutes preworkout.

 ## Sterilization

-Sterilization is a critically important part of the injection process, as unsanitary injection practices pose the greatest risk in terms of acquiring serious infections &amp; abscesses.
+Sterilization is a critically important part of the injection process, as unsanitary injection practices pose the greatest risk in terms of acquiring serious infections & abscesses.
 As described above, these are health problems you want to avoid at all costs and investing a little extra time and consideration into this aspect of your program can go a long way towards ensuring you remain problem free.

 There are 3 key components you have control over and which need to remain sterile at all times.
 They are the needle(s) being used, the injection site(s), and the rubber stopper(s) of each vial you will be drawing from.
 It is your job to make sure these components do not come in contact with anything other than the intended object.
 When it comes to ensuring sterility, alcohol is your weapon of choice.
-Alcohol kills more germs &amp; bacteria safely, than any other household product.
+Alcohol kills more germs & bacteria safely, than any other household product.
 Sterilizing an injection site or object is a simple process.
 Prior to sterilization, clean the area of any debris so that it appears visually clean.
 Afterwards, grab a alcohol pad or wet a cotton swab with alcohol and wipe the intended area.
 After the area/object has been sterilized, it should not come in contact with any other unsterilized object.

-&gt; **Note**: The **World Health Organization** (**WHO**) states in their latest advice that **swabbing with alcohol** beforehand, like aspiration, is an **unnecessary** and outdated practice so long as the surface is visibly clean.
+> **Note**: The **World Health Organization** (**WHO**) states in their latest advice that **swabbing with alcohol** beforehand, like aspiration, is an **unnecessary** and outdated practice so long as the surface is visibly clean.

 According to the medical establishment, an injection site should be covered with an appropriate bandage post-injection.
 While this will help further ensure that bacteria does not enter the injection site and cause infection, this practice is rarely employed among AAS users, typically with little to no negative consequences.